JimberSoftware/docs/devices/servers/servers.md

 > [!INFO]
 > Support is currently provided for the latest LTS versions of Ubuntu.
 For other OS distributions, please reach out to our support team.

-Download the latest version for the 'Linux Server' from https://signal.jimber.io/downloads (no need to login).
+Download and install the latest version for the 'Linux Server' client from https://signal.jimber.io/downloads (no need to log in) by running following commands:

-> [!INFO]
-> To download another specific version, you can use this [link](https://signal.jimber.io/clients).

 ```bash
 sudo apt update